OpenMDAO/OpenMDAO-Framework/docs/design-doc/systems_dictionary.rst

 TransparentDriverSystem
 ++++++++++++++++++++++++

-Some drivers can be differentiated by including the components in their workflow in the parent driver's gradient solution in some manner.
+Some drivers can be differentiated by including their workflow's components in the parent driver's gradient solution in some manner.
 These drivers inherit from ``TransparentDriverSystem``.
 Presently, the ``TransparentDriverSystem`` is only found when using ``Driver`` as a subdriver.
 Driver runs it's workflow once, so for derivative calculation, its variables can be added to the system of equations and solved together.
 The matrix vector product operation proceeds across the TransparentDriverSystem boundary, hence it is called "transparent".

 SolverSystem
 +++++++++++++